|Family Finder (#47815677)|

 |Bio and Links|

-My name is Shayna, I am 27 years old, and I am a San Diego native.
-I work for the County full time, but spend spare time with my grandparents, husband and pets (6 dogs & 2 cats), looking for graves, dabbling in photography, and squeezing in a social life when I can.
+My name is Shayna and I am a San Diego native.
+I work for the County full time, but spend spare time with my family & pets (6 dogs & 1 cat, RIP Delaila).
+Some hobbies and things I like include: podcasts, photography, animals, nature, and -- of course -- genealogy.

 My heritage is mostly German, but I also have a little bit of English and Welsh.
 Direct names include Oxley, Croft, Love, Shaneyfelt/Shanyfelt, and Mehlkop/Mehlkopf.
 There are many many names beyond that.